jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 ```

 ### DVR
-`DVR` only provide context for the map of recorded Programs.
+`DVR` only provides context for the map of recorded Programs.

 There is no method that returns the list of recorded programs, but if this were a real feature, I'd add one.